Scenario 4

 3. Compare model code against current source schema

-dbt Wizard pulls the live column list from Snowflake - the source-of-truth - and lays it next to what the model is asking for.
-This converts "something changed upstream" into "this specific column was renamed."
+dbt Wizard pulls the live column list from Snowflake and compares it against what the model references.
+Identifies the rename concretely.

 Show me every model, source definition, and test in this project that references the column [OLD_COLUMN].
 I need a complete blast-radius list before I change anything.